-Onboard GiGA-I/O:
+Onboard I/O:

-Provides one Floppy port; One PS/2 mouse port and one PS/2 Keyboard port; Two 16C550 compatible UARTS serial ports support Infra-red communication and one parallel port supports SPP, EPP and ECP.
+Provides one Floppy port; one PS/2 mouse and one PS/2 Keyboard port connector; two high-speed UART compatible serial ports and one parallel port with ECP and EPP capabilities.
 Serial Port 2 can also be directed from COM2 to the Infrared Module for wireless connections.